nvaccess/nvda/tests/manual/addonStore.md

 1. Navigate to and press the install button for the add-on.
 1. Exit the dialog
 1. Restart NVDA as prompted.
-1. Confirm the add-on is listed in the add-ons manager.
+1. Confirm the add-on is listed in the add-ons store.

 ### Install add-on from external source in add-on store
 1. Open the add-on store.